 The ASTER GDEM Version 3 data product was created from the automated processing of the entire ASTER Level 1A archive of scenes acquired between March 1, 2000, and November 30, 2013.
 Stereo correlation was used to produce over one million individual scene based ASTER DEMs, to which cloud masking was applied.
 All cloud screened DEMs and non-cloud screened DEMs were stacked.
 Residual bad values and outliers were removed.
 In areas with limited data stacking, several existing reference DEMs were used to supplement ASTER data to correct for residual anomalies.
 Selected data were averaged to create final pixel values before partitioning the data into 1° by 1° tiles with a one pixel overlap.
 To correct elevation values of water body surfaces, the ASTER Global Water Bodies Database (ASTWBD) Version 1 data product was also generated.

 The geographic coverage of the ASTER GDEM extends from 83° North to 83° South.
-Each tile is distributed in GeoTIFF format and projected on the 1984 World Geodetic System (WGS84)/1996 Earth Gravitational Model (EGM96) geoid.
+Each tile is distributed in Cloud Optimized GeoTIFF (COG) format through NASA Earthdata Search and in standard GeoTIFF format through the LP DAAC Data Pool.
+Data are projected on the 1984 World Geodetic System (WGS84)/1996 Earth Gravitational Model (EGM96) geoid.
 Each of the 22,912 tiles in the collection contain at least 0.01% land area.

 Provided in the ASTER GDEM product are layers for DEM and number of scenes (NUM).
 The NUM layer indicates the number of scenes that were processed for each pixel and the source of the data.

 While the ASTER GDEM Version 3 data products offer substantial improvements over Version 2, users are advised that the products still may contain anomalies and artifacts that will reduce its usability for certain applications.